shawnhanna/hall-of-fame-predictor/README.md

 hall-of-fame-predictor
 ======================

-Machine learning predictor for entrance into the baseball hall of fame
+Machine learning predictor for nomination into the baseball hall of fame